 What about leaving the beach with less plastic than you brought?

-Instead of placing blame on others, go the extra mile, and help make up for others' neglect.
+Instead of blaming others, go the extra mile, and help compensate for others' neglect.

 If every traveler picked up just one piece of litter a day, it would go a long way.

-Whenever I go on a hike, I always bring a trash bag for loose trash on the trail and, in most places, I can fill it before my walk is finished.
+Whenever I go on a hike, I always bring a trash bag for loose trash on the trail, and, in most places, I can fill it up before my walk is finished.

-5. Seek advice past the first page of Google
+5. Look past the first page of Google

-Here is the truth about travel blogging: it exists on the internet, and people lie on the internet.
+The truth about travel blogging is that it exists on the internet, and some people lie online.